Tom Crabtree: Retirement

 On April 30, 2015, Crabtree announced his retirement from football.

 Personal life

 He married Chelsea Crabtree on June 28, 2009.
-They have a son, Bryce Thomas Crabtree, born October 14, 2010, and a daughter, Delaynie.
+They have a son, Bryce Thomas Crabtree, born October 14, 2010, and a daughter, Delaynie May Crabtree, born April 29, 2012.
 He and his wife are active in raising funds and awareness for juvenile diabetes and for the Juvenile Diabetes Research Foundation.
-Tom is a massive Ohio state fan having been born in Columbus.
+Tom is a massive Ohio State fan, having been born in Columbus.

 In 2016, he appeared in a short promotional video produced by eighth-graders of Bloom-Carroll Middle School (his junior-high alma mater) to help boost yearbook sales.

 On November 30, 2016, he became a recurring guest on the podcast Pardon My Take, hosted by Dan "Big Cat" Katz and another person believed to be Marlins Woman.